cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore-help.md

 1. Uninstall the iBoot (Recovery) driver and software from Device Manager
 1. Run FutureRestore again
 1. Unplug and replug your device.
 1. Run FutureRestore again.
+This issue should now be resolved.

 ![example](https://media.discordapp.net/attachments/825122925204078622/839186681202212904/unknown.png)

 ## Device ApNonce doesn't match APTicket nonce

-This error means that you have not set nonce on your device to that of the blob.
+This error means that you have not set your generator on your device to that of the blob.
 In order to solve this problem:

 ### Getting Started